wellmadehq/writing/Ledes.md

 > Deadpool as a character is known for his ability to tear a gaping hole through the fourth wall — so a whole series about him going back to the original 1984 Secret Wars event and mucking around isn’t out of character.
 But the series’ second issue, out today, also has one of the most bizarre deep cuts I’ve ever seen in a Marvel comic.

+> You're a stylish lady.
+You have all the right elements for putting together a killer outfit.
+But the devil is in the details--and even the slightest of styling tricks can take an ensemble to the next level.

-# Innate shock value
+# Shock value

 > Not many people know this, but those hops in your favorite IPA are actually wonderful medicine for insomnia and menopause, thanks to their high phytoestrogen content.
-These same phytoestrogens, however, might be less desirable for men, as indicated by the common condition known among brewers as Brewer’s Droop.
+These same phytoestrogens, however, might be less desirable for men, as indicated by the common saggy man chest known among brewers as "Brewer’s Droop".

-# Thrust right into the narrative (dialogue)
+# Intriguing dialogue

 > “My Jeremy is coming to visit this weekend,” Maddy whispered to me one night while we were out for a friend’s birthday.

-# One side, the other side
+# Two balanced incompatibles

 > There have been many labels thrust upon the Millennial generation, especially when it comes to their work ethic.
 The group has been called lazy, entitled, and spoiled—but at the same time the generation has also been heralded for its collective innovation and desire to work for something other than money.